Coddzilla/react-battleship/README.md

 	update(board, { [row]: { [col]: { $set: types.MISS}}});

-To toggle visibility between two React components, I rendered both onto the page and set the `display` property of each to be mutually exclusive of the another.
+To toggle visibility between two React components, I rendered both onto the page and set the `display` property of each to be mutually exclusive of the other.
 In this case, the performance gain was negligible, but this might be a useful pattern in the future.

 `Object.freeze()` can be used to create frozen enumerables in JS.